-Painting a picture of the many influential people throughout America’s history, the National Portrait Gallery is a must-see for pop-culture fans, history buffs and art lovers alike.
-The gallery uses the visual and performing arts, along with new media, to showcase individuals who have shaped American culture as we know it.
-From activists to actors and presidents to poets, the museum displays paintings, photographs, sculptures and many other forms of art to honor these people and their influence.
+Painting a picture of the many influential people throughout America’s history, the National Portrait Gallery is a must-see for pop culture fans, history buffs and art lovers alike.
+From activists and actors to presidents and poets, the museum displays paintings, photographs and sculptures of the people that have come to define America as we know it.

-“BRAVO!” is a permanent exhibit that takes visitors from the beginnings of modern entertainment in the late 19th century to the present.
-Sports fans, meanwhile, are drawn to “Champions,” a collection of artifacts, memorabilia, portraits and videos celebrating figures whose athletic achievements have become a part of the American story at large.
+BRAVO! takes visitors from the beginnings of modern entertainment in the late 19th century to the present day.
+Sports fans will be drawn to Champions, a collection of artifacts, memorabilia, portraits and videos celebrating figures whose athletic achievements have become a part of the American story.